json-schema-org/community/CHARTER.md

 When a TSC member looks for an issue to be discussed and a decision to be made, they must start by assessing if they feel it warrants potentially being a non-public discussion and decision.
 The TSC member must reach out to the TSC chairs to request a non-public discussion and decision.
 A discussion and decision will be non-public at the discretion of the TSC chairs.
 It is expected that decision discussions and voting will only be non-public in rare circumstances.

-A decision discussion may be started by creating a Discussion in the Community repository.
+Both the Quick and Standard consensus process require the creation of an Issue in the TSC GitHub repository.
+The Issue must:
---?
-Should we have a new repo and limit the Discussions to that repo?
-TSC? ?-- The Discussion should include introductory information about the decision that needs to be made.
-It should follow the provided template, and must have the label `tsc-decision`.
+- Include brief introductory information about the decision that needs to be made
+- Be labelled with 'tsc-decision'
+- Use the provided template, unless there is a good reason not to do so

 ##### Quick consensus process

 In the event a TSC member feels the need for a decision to be expedited, they may create the decision discussion, indicating that they wish to use the quick process rather than the standard consensus process.
+This should be done by creating a new Issue in the TSC repository.
+In addition to the requirements above, the Issue must be labelled 'expedited'.

+While an associated Discussion is not required, if one is used, it must be clearly linked in both directions, and be labelled with 'tsc-decision'.

 A vote is called to see if other members agree.
 The vote takes place on the opening comment.
 This vote is different from the decision-making voting process, and only requires 3 (additional) votes in favour and none against to carry.
 If the vote carries, the quick process is started, otherwise the standard consensus process is started.

 The quick process is designed for small trivial issues where the resolution feels likely obvious, and the member who proposes the decision discussion has at least one clear resolution to present.
-The decision discussion owner should present the possible solution they are advocating for, and ask to test for agreement.
+The decision discussion owner should present the possible solution they are advocating for (in a follow up comment on the Issue.
+Not in the opening comment.), and ask to test for agreement.
 If consensus is not clearly reached, the quick process is ended and the standard consensus process is started.
+(Label 'expedited' should be removed and 'stage-1' added.)

 ##### Standard consensus process

 The standard consensus process is designed for all non-trivial decisions.

+A decision discussion may be started by creating an Issue and Discussion in the TSC repository.

+In addition to the requirements above, the Issue must:
+- Be labelled with 'stage-1'
+- Link to the associated initial Discussion

+The Discussion must:
+- Link to the associated Issue
+- Include detailed introductory information about the decision that needs to be made
+- Be labelled with 'tsc-decision'

 The standard consensus process should progress through the following seven stages.

 1. Introduction and clarify the issue